LUXMAN vintage audio

 Further modifications of the Luxman L30 can be the below parts that may be upgraded:

-Only parts of LEFT channel are marked here, upgrade the RIGHT channel-amplifier as well.
+Only parts of LEFT channel are marked here, upgrade the RIGHT channel-amplifier as well, parts are marked A & B.

 Power amp section: You may: